 A SIMPLE IRA is a retirement savings plan for employers with 100 or fewer employees.
-While SIMPLE IRAs are, as the name implies, pretty simple, the name is actually an acronym standing for Savings Incentive Match PLan for Employees.
-Offering one might be a cost-effective way for small business owners to give their employees a retirement savings plan without the expenses or potential limitations of a 401(k).
+While SIMPLE IRAs are, as the name implies, pretty simple, the name is actually an acronym for Savings Incentive Match PLan for Employees.
+Offering one can be a cost-effective way for small business owners to give their employees a retirement savings plan without the expenses or potential limitations of a 401(k).

-How a SIMPLE IRA Works
+How a SIMPLE IRA works

 However, SIMPLE IRA contributions work a lot like 401(k) contributions.
 There are two components to funding the SIMPLE IRA: elective salary deferrals made by the employee and nonelective contributions made by the employer.